giabaow/pulse-predictor-automator/README.md

 - Pipeline persistence with skops for reproducibility
 - Automated CI/CD workflows for training, evaluation, and deployment
 - Headless plotting for GPU/CI-friendly evaluation
-- Designed to be compatible with Linux environments, containerized workflows, and CI/CD GPU pipelines

 ## Skills Demonstrated
-- This project demonstrates capabilities that align with the AUMOVIO MLOps role:
 - Designing and implementing automated ML pipelines
 - Developing CI/CD workflows for AI development
-- Debugging and profiling ML model performance
+- Debugging ML model performance
 - Deploying ML models and interactive applications
 - Following best practices in Python development and software architecture
-- Working with virtual environments, containerization, and reproducible ML experiments

 ## License
 This project is licensed under the MIT License.